To continue enjoying all the features of Navy Federal Online, please use a compatible browser. Confirm your browser capability.

 Brokerage Accounts

-A brokerage account is where you hold and trade your investments in mutual funds, stocks and bonds.
+What do I need to know?
+The 2 primary types of brokerage accounts are cash accounts and margin accounts.
+The main difference between the 2 is that with cash accounts, all transactions must be made with funds already available in the account, while margin accounts allow you to borrow money against the value of assets in the account.
 Brokerage accounts are usually managed by industry professionals.
 You can get advice and services through licensed stockbrokers.
 They also can act as your agent in buying or selling.
-Another option is to find a digital service—where you can manage your own portfolio or have technology make your investment decisions.
+Another option is to find a digital investing service—where you can manage your own portfolio or have technology make your investment decisions.

 Retirement Accounts

-Although you may not have realized it, learn more about retirement accounts are investment accounts, too.
+What do I need to know?
 The most common are traditional IRAs and Roth IRAs.
 They often have the same types of investments as a standard brokerage account.
 Both are known as tax-advantaged accounts.
 The difference is how and when you pay taxes.
 Many people choose based on whether they think they’ll be in a higher tax bracket now or when they retire.

 • Traditional IRAs: These are tax-deferred accounts.
 That means you get to deduct what you contribute to a traditional IRA on your tax return each year, but you pay taxes on your withdrawals at retirement.